razueroh/meli-frontend-test/README.md

 It also uses:

-- Rect hooks
+- React hooks
-- Code splitting with webpack
+- Code splitting with Webpack
 - BEM methodology for the naming convention of the components classes
 - CSS Grid and CSS Flexbox layouts
 - Airbnb Javascript Style Guide